 JERMAINE DOLLY: I wrote everything but I produced several songs and two other songs.
 I produced 7.5 song and 2.5 songs came from those producers I named.

 GOSPEL MIX RADIO: I want to go back really quickly to the IG page because it’s a place of sheer comedy that has blessed many.
 Before we knew about the music, everybody went to that page to just experience your ministry of comedy.
 I wanted to know— do you see yourself acting, directing, or making plays in the future.
 Because I see you on the big screen.

 JERMAINE DOLLY: Yes.
 For me, I don’t go as hard as I used to with the comedy.
 But I am going to start going hard with it again.
 Comedy was just a way to draw people in.
 My thoughts were, “Once I got you in, you’re going to see something about Jesus Christ on my time line.”
 You can unfollow me or follow me, but you will see something on my page about Jesus Christ.

 GOSPEL MIX RADIO: Aye, yeah.

 JERMAINE DOLLY: The bible talks about before everyone dies they will have a chance to experience Jesus Christ once in their lifetime.
 For me, if comedy is my way of drawing you in, cool.
 Let’s talk about Christ now.
 Let’s get it.
 If you don’t like me talking about Jesus Christ, fine, that’s cool but you heard about Him—and now you can never say you didn’t hear anything about Jesus Christ.
 So that is really what the comedy is for–to draw people in.
 Will I be a stand-up comedian?
 Probably not.
 I’m just funny off the fly.
 However, I would love to do movies.
 I would love to do that type of entertainment.
 Why not?
 That’s an extra check.
 Why can’t I do it?
-Or even screen writing, stuff like that—I would love to do that.
+Or even screen writing?
+Stuff like that, I love.